deanproxy/eMail/README.md

 Q: Where is it installed?

-A:  the executable is called 'email' and is installed in a directory that
-    is under the prefix or bindir specified during the `./configure` of email.
-    If you choose to specify a prefix during configure, it will go under $bindir Which, by default, is an offset of `$prefix/bin`.
+A: the executable is called 'email' and is installed in a directory that is under the prefix or bindir specified during the `./configure` of email.
+If you choose to specify a prefix during configure, it will go under `$bindir`.
+Which, by default, is an offset of `$prefix/bin`.
 If you specify `--bindir` then the binary will be put in `$bindir`.

 If you do not specify a directory prefix during configure, then it will go under `/usr/local/bin/email`.
 The configuration files are installed by default in `/usr/local/etc/email`.
 However, if you specify the `--sysconfdir` option during ./configure, then the configuration files will go in `$sysconfdir`.
 Please view `./configure --help`

 ---